jef-fortunahamid/Github-and-Markdown-Beginners-Guide/README.md

 Or you can copy-paste the location or URL of the image.
 What I usually do is, take a screenshot and copy the URL of the image and paste it straight onto here.

 #### Code:
-Use backticks to surround inline code, like SQL, Python, Excel and triple backticks for blocks of code.
+Use backticks to surround inline code and triple backticks for blocks of code, for SQL, Python, Excel.
 ![image](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/39ca78f1-7a4f-4a1f-a9cd-e84e691f58c2)

 It will show up like this: